Touchpad, Mouse, and Keyboard

 Mouse Settings

 system-settingsUse System Settings > Input Devices > Mouse.
 If you need to restore the defaults, press the Defaults button at the bottom left.
-This will present you with Libinput's basic mouse controls, as shown below.
+This will present you with Libinput's mouse controls, as shown below.

-Configure basic mouse settings with the Libinput driver.
+Configure mouse settings with the Libinput driver.

 konsoleTo get advanced settings, open a terminal and enter: